Anxiety: Fighting the Fear Enemy

 I still don’t understand what triggered my old dragon-sized fear, but it came like a thief and stole my joy and confidence in one fell swoop.
 My daughter had to take over the driving to get us down the canyon to sea level.

 I have some good theories about what happened that day — I’m sure it’s a mixture of them.
 An elixir of worry, pain, and feeling inadequate.
 Perhaps I suddenly realized that I was finally strong enough to drive all four of my girls confidently up a canyon.

 When you’ve grappled with anxiety and panic for many years, you know that a quick thought can be a trigger.
 Allowing the mind to begin thinking and dwelling on an old uncomfortable emotion, or the possibility that you’ve conquered it, can debilitate you in seconds.

-My biggest trigger that day may have been a strong heart intuition that one of my girls was not okay…deeply not okay.
-That settled in somewhere in the recesses of my mind for the rest of that trip.
-She died on the third day after we were home.
+My biggest trigger that day may have been a strong heart intuition that one of my girls was not okay — deeply not okay.
+That thought settled like cement somewhere in the recesses of my mind for the rest of the trip.

-She’s been gone less than three years, and the hole ripped through my universe simply lends itself to fear and anxiety when I think too much.
-Even when I’m not consciously thinking, my fight or flight center is thinking and running in the background.
+She’s been gone nearly four years now.
+The black hole that formed in my universe simply lends itself to fear and anxiety when I think too much.
+Even when I’m not conscious of it, my fight or flight center is thinking and running in the background.